Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 14:00-17:30, Concurrent Sessions 2A1-2, 2B1-2, 2C1-2, 2D1-2

-Session 2A– Environmental Accounting, Natural Capital and Productivity (livestream)
+Session 2A– Environmental Accounting, Natural Capital and Productivity (Room C1)

 Organizers: Bart van Ark (University of Manchester and The Productivity Institute, United Kingdom), Rebecca Riley (ESCoE and Kings College London, United Kingdom) and Matthew Agarwala (University of Cambridge, United Kingdom)